Primary Brain Tumors

 Risk factors for brain tumors vary according to the type of tumor.
 Some types of tumors are more prevalent in men than in women.
 Some types of brain tumors usually occur in children, while others are more common in older people.

 Survival rates in people with brain tumors depend on many different variables:

 Brain tumors produce a variety of symptoms including headache, seizure, and neurological changes.
 Symptoms may be subtle and gradually become worse or they may occur very rapidly.

-Diagnosis of brain tumor involves a neurological exam and various types of imaging tests.
+Diagnosis of a brain tumor involves a neurological exam and various types of imaging tests.
 Imaging techniques include magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET) scan.
 Biopsies may be performed as part of surgery to remove a tumor, or as a separate diagnostic procedure.

 The standard approach for treating brain tumors is to reduce the tumor as much as possible using surgery, radiation treatment, or chemotherapy.
 Such treatments are typically used in combination with each other.

 Brain tumors are composed of cells that exhibit abnormal growth in the brain.

 The major areas of the brain have one or more specific functions.